jekhokie/scriptbox/python--deployment-metric-parser/README.md

 If all goes well, you should see various metrics that are output to the screen containing what can be useful information to inform where you should focus your efforts in further automating the manual steps or focusing on reducing the ovarall variation in the execution process.

+## Limitations

+This parser is a quick first-cut and can be expanded but has limitations:

+* Cannot handle complicated playbook workbooks that have multiple worksheets within - as of right now, this parser expects the workbook to only have a single worksheet which it parses the data from, or that the worksheet with the playbook is always the *first* worksheet in a sequence of multiples.